 So, what are the different types of ways for bloggers to get traffic?

 - Email list

 One of the best ways, and my personal favorite way, of generating traffic to blogs is through organic traffic from Google and other search engines.
 If you are unaware, Google will “rank” your website when someone is searching for something related to what you have written.

 Ranking in Google is a somewhat complicated process, but I've written an entire beginner's complete guide on how to rank in Google.

 The process of getting free organic traffic from Google can be broken down into a few high level strategies.

 The first step, is research.
 You need to write on subjects that people are actually searching in Google for.
 In other words, you need to target keywords.
 Successful bloggers tend to do keyword research before they write an article.

 This keyword research process will help you know how many people each month are searching for the keywords you are considering writing about.
 For example, I could be all excited about writing an article on the subject of “Spencer Likes Honeycombs”, but at the end of the day no one is searching for that phrase in Google, so I'm not going to get any traffic from Google.

-On the other hand, I have done keyword research and found that close to 1,000 people every month are search for the term, “Niche Websites”.
-As a result, I’ve written an in-depth article on how to build niche websites here.
+On the other hand, I have done keyword research and found that close to 1,000 people every month are searching for the term, “Niche Websites”.
+As a result, I've written an in-depth article on how to build niche websites here.

 I now rank at the top of Google for this search term and as a result, I get free traffic every single day to that article.